Staff and Contractors

-Cheyenne is a resident of White County and a graduate of the University of North Georgia with a degree in Criminal Justice and a concentration in Forensics.
+Cheyenne is a resident of Lumpkin County and a graduate of the University of North Georgia with a degree in Criminal Justice and a concentration in Forensics.
 For the past several years she has been serving as the Victim Services Coordinator for the Lumpkin County Sheriff’s Office.
-In that capacity she has conducted forensic interviews in child abuse cases and served as an advocate for victims of various criminal offenses.
-She also coordinated many of the Sheriff’s Office’s community outreach programs and chairs the Lumpkin County Child Abuse Protocol Committee and Lumpkin County’s Multidisciplinary Team, which coordinates interagency responses to child abuse cases.
-Cheyenne serves as the board secretary for Lumpkin County Family Connection and member of the Lumpkin County Division of Family and Children Services Board and has served as the secretary of the Lumpkin County Domestic Violence Task Force.
+In that capacity, she conducted forensic interviews in child abuse cases and served as an advocate for victims of various criminal offenses.
+She also coordinated many of the Sheriff’s Office’s community outreach programs and chairs both the Lumpkin and White County Child Abuse Protocol Committees and Lumpkin and White County’s Multidisciplinary Team, which coordinates interagency responses to child abuse cases.
+Cheyenne serves as the board secretary for Lumpkin County Family Connection and has served as the secretary of the Lumpkin County Domestic Violence Task Force as well as the Lumpkin Division of Family and Children Services Board.
 She is a 2016 graduate of Leadership Lumpkin County.
 Cheyenne was a founding board member and the first board president of South Enotah Child Advocacy Center.

 Rebekah Poponi, Family Advocate

 Rebekah is a graduate of the University of North Georgia with a degree in Criminal Justice.
 She comes to us with experience working as the Victim Advocate within the Hall County District Attorney’s Office where she assisted families through the criminal justice system as well as identifying local resources to refer said families too.
 Further, she has been a part of multiple task forces within Hall County and attended multiple trainings to further her knowledge of best practices in assisting crime victims.
 Ms. Poponi stated that as resident of Dahlonega she has a desire to serve the community in which she lives.

 Patricia Jarvis, Family Advocate